Bridge Funding Program

 Eligibility Requirements

-• Applicants must show evidence of an independent research program, have applied for renewal funding in support of this proposed bridge fund project or continued funding for the current project through a new proposal, and be judged likely to continue such funding pending resubmission
+• Applicants must show evidence of an independent research program, an application for renewal funding in support of this proposed project or continued funding for the current project through a new proposal, and a likelihood to continue such funding pending resubmission.

-• Open to SOM faculty whose indirect costs are reported and kept in full through the School of Medicine
+• Faculty whose indirect costs are reported and kept in full through the School of Medicine.

 • All submissions must be made by the chair of the investigator's department.
-The chair shall provide a cover letter outlining the benefits of bridge funding to the department and institution
+The chair shall provide a cover letter outlining the benefits of bridge funding to the department and institution.
+No individual applications will be accepted.

-• The cover letter must also specify departmental resources that will be committed to support all or part of the request (departments are expected to match any funds 1:1)
+• The cover letter must also specify departmental resources that will be committed to support all or part of the request (departments are expected to match funds 1:1).

-• If the investigator is looking for support for a new project, does not have a recently ended grant, or does not have a resubmission pending, he/she is not eligible for the Bridge Funding Program.
-If this is the case, please visit the CTSC for information on pilot grants
+• If the investigator is looking for support for a new project, does not have a recently ended grant, or does not have a resubmission pending, they are not eligible for the Bridge Funding Program.
+If this is the case, please visit the Clinical and Translational Science Collaborative (CTSC) for information on pilot grants.

 Evaluation Requirements